mwmlln/tails-on-trails/README.md

 * Updating profile page failed to retrieve user instance and update the records.

-  I managed to display profile editing page however updating the profile or retrieving the existing profile record was not successful.
-After contacting the Code Institute’s tutor support, Fatima assisted me to change the function views to different approach which is to use if statement for method==POST and else.
-This approach successfully retrieved the existing user profile instance and update it as entered in the form.
+  I managed to display the profile editing page however updating the profile or retrieving the existing profile record was not successful.
+After contacting the Code Institute’s tutor support, Fatima assisted me to change the function views to a different approach which is to use 'if statement' for method==POST and else.
+This approach successfully retrieved the existing user profile instance and updated it as entered in the form.

 * Displaying the profile detail page from a link in their own post.